PostgREST/postgrest/intro.rst

 Shared Improvements
 -------------------

 As with any open source project, we all gain from features and fixes in the tool.
-It's more beneficial than improvements locked inextricably within custom codebases.
+It's more beneficial than improvements locked inextricably within custom code-bases.

 Ecosystem
 #########